sandialabs/Relleno/README.md

 # Demonstrations
 To see `Relleno` in use, check out the `demo` folder.
 There are several `.ipynb` files for use with the Jupyter notebook interface to SageMath (`sage -n jupyter`).

+# Help
+If you need help installing or using `Relleno`, please write up an issue on the GitHub page or email Mike Hansen at mahanse@sandia.gov.